infu/nftanvil/apps/docs/docs/sdk/cli.md

 Where `from` and `to` are the indexes of the items in your input.js array.

-This will mint the NFTs and create a file `minted.json` in which index from `input.js` points to raw nft id.
+This will mint the NFTs and create a file `minted.json` in which the index from `input.js` points to raw nft id.
 This id when converted to text will look like `nftac76by0gdlu2de20z` and will be viewable at `https://nftanvil.com/nftac76by0gdlu2de20z`

 ```json
 { "0": 329129, "1": 132572, "2": 132573 }